Boundary Waters Treaty

 The 2012 Canada-United States GLWQA commits the governments of Canada and the United States to restore and protect the Great Lakes to achieve a series of objectives including: being a source of safe, high-quality drinking water; allowing for swimming and other recreational use, unrestricted by environmental quality concerns; allowing for human consumption of fish and wildlife unrestricted by concerns due to harmful pollutants.
 Source: Environment Canada

+In 2021, the Canadian federal government and the Ontario provincial government signed the 9th Canada-Ontario agreement marking 50 years of collaboration!
 The Canada-Ontario Agreement (COA) is the federal-provincial agreement that supports the restoration and protection of the Great Lakes Basin Ecosystem.
 The Agreement between the governments of Canada and Ontario outlines how the two governments will cooperate and coordinate their efforts to restore, protect and conserve the Great Lakes basin ecosystem.
 It builds on the actions taken through previous agreements, and focuses priorities for future actions.
 The Agreement also contributes to meeting Canada’s obligations under the Canada-United States Great Lakes Water Quality Agreement (GLWQA).
 Source: Ontario Ministry of Environment, Conservation, and Parks

 The Four Agency Framework